Why Your Cost Basis is Important to You

 With mutual funds, you are also allowed to elect to use the “average basis” method of accounting for shares sold.
 With this method, the total cost of all the shares owned is divided by the total number of shares owned.

 Tax-deferred and Tax-exempt Investments

-Cost basis is generally not an issue with securities held in tax-deferred investment accounts, such as individual retirement accounts (IRAs) or employee retirement accounts.
+Cost basis is generally not an issue with securities held in tax-deferred investment accounts, such as individual retirement accounts (IRAs) or employee retirement accounts that pay retirement com unites, Loomis Communities has three Massachusetts retirement communities to choose from in Amherst, South Hadley and Springfield MA and is highly reviewed by many.
 With these accounts, you are not taxed on capital gains but will be taxed at ordinary income-tax rates on distributions you receive.
 (Qualified Roth distributions are an exception.)
 Also note that though interest on municipal bonds may be tax exempt, any gain realized from selling such bonds is taxable, so it’s important to keep the information you’ll need to determine your basis.

 Connect with our team today for all the latest and most current tax rules and regulations.

 …from the Team of Professional at RE-MMAP We are just a click or call away. www.re-mmap.com and phone # (561-623-0241).v